Skip to Content

 Instructions

-2. Cream together the sugar, margarine and vanilla.
+2. Cream together the sugar, margarine and vanilla extract.

 3. Add in the flour and the cornflour.
-Mix until it begins to stick together then use your hands to press it into a dough.
-Refrigerate the dough for 30 minutes.
+Mix until it starts to stick together then use your hands to press it into a dough.
+Cover the dough then refrigerate it for 30 minutes.

-4. Knead the chilled dough to get any cracks out then gently roll it out to about ½-inch thick on a floured surface.
-Cut into fingers or use a cookie cutter of choice and carefully transfer them onto your baking tray.
+4. Lightly knead the chilled dough to get any cracks out then gently roll it out to about ½-inch thick on a floured surface.
+Cut into fingers or use a cookie cutter for shapes, then carefully transfer them onto your baking tray.
+Dock the shapes with a fork if desired.

-6. Bake for ~20-25 minutes (this will depend on the size of your shortbread so keep an eye on it) until firm at the edges.
+5. Bake for ~20-25 minutes (this will depend on the size of your shortbread so keep an eye on them) until firm at the edges.
 The shortbread should still be mostly pale in colour and will be slightly soft in the middle- it will firm up as it cools.

-7. Allow to cool completely before attempting to remove them from the tray.
-Sprinkle the extra sugar on top and enjoy!
+6. Sprinkle the extra sugar on top and allow the biscuits to cool completely before attempting to remove them from the tray.
+Enjoy!

 Recipe Notes